 - The Early Learning Corps Interventionist is placed in one classroom and serves all the children in that room.
-An Interventionist can serve multiple sections of students, such as AM and PM, or M/W/F and T/TH. - An Interventionist must be placed in a classroom that serves 3- to 5-year-old children, with priority on classrooms with 4- and 5-year-old children, as they are closer to entering Kindergarten. - All students receive Tier I early literacy/numeracy support from the Interventionist.
-Children whose assessment data indicate a need for additional support will be eligible to receive Tier 2 (small group) or Tier 3 (individualized) instruction using evidence-based early literacy/numeracy strategies by the Interventionist.
+An Interventionist can serve multiple sections of students, such as AM and PM, or M/W/F and T/TH. - An Interventionist must be placed in a classroom that serves 3- to 5-year-old children, with priority on classrooms with 4- and 5-year-old children, as they are closer to entering Kindergarten. - All students receive Tier I early literacy and numeracy support from the Interventionist.
+Children whose assessment data indicate a need for additional support will be eligible to receive Tier 2 (supplemental intervention with a small group of students) or Tier 3 (intensive and individualized intervention) instruction using evidence-based early literacy and numeracy strategies by the Interventionist.